soraiareis/oca-java-8/src/main/java/_5_chapter/readme.md

 - The parent constructor is always executed before the child constructor.

 ### Calling Inherited Class Members
-- Java classes mayb use any `public` or `protected` member of the parent class, including methods, primitives, or objects references.
+- Java classes may be use any `public` or `protected` member of the parent class, including methods, primitives, or objects references.
 - If the parent class and child class are part of the same package, the child may also use any default members defined in the parent class.
 - A child class may never access a `private` member of the parent class, at least not through any direct reference.
   - A `private` member may be accessed indirectly via a `public` or `protected` method.